Why do we need sustainability reporting and how to make one?

 Hence, the Earth's global surface temperatures in 2019 ranked second-warmest since 1880, according to independent analyses by NASA and the National Oceanic and Atmospheric Administration (NOAA).
 So, we won’t even discuss whether is global warming real or not, simply watch the following video to clear everything out.

-Outcomes of climate change.
-As climate change transforms global ecosystems, it affects everything from the places we live to the water we drink to the air we breathe.
+Climate change transforms global ecosystems.
+As a result, it affects everything from the places we live to the water we drink to the air we breathe.

-Causes of air pollution and climate change are inextricably linked, with one exacerbating the other.
-When the earth’s temperatures rise, not only does our air gets dirtier—with smog and soot levels going up—but there are also more allergenic air pollutants such as circulating mold (thanks to damp conditions from extreme weather and more floods) and pollen (due to longer, stronger pollen seasons).
+Causes of air pollution and climate change link together.
+When the earth’s temperatures rise, the air gets drier with smog and soot levels going up.
+Also, there are allergenic air pollutants such as circulating mold and pollen.
+As a result of the damp conditions from extreme weather and more floods as well as due to longer pollen seasons.

-According to the World Health Organization, “climate change is expected to cause approximately 250,000 additional deaths per year” between 2030 and 2050.
-As global temperatures rise, so do the number of fatalities and illnesses from heat stress, heatstroke, and cardiovascular and kidney disease.
-As air pollution worsens, so does respiratory health—particularly for the 300 million people living with asthma worldwide; there’s more airborne pollen and mold to torment hay fever and allergy sufferers, too.
-Extreme weather events, such as severe storms and flooding, can lead to injury, drinking water contamination, and storm damage that may compromise basic infrastructure or lead to community displacement.
+The World Health Organization forecasts climate change may cause 250,000 deaths per year between 2030 and 2050.
+The rise of temperature increases the fatalities and from heatstroke, and cardiovascular diseases.
+As air pollution worsens, so does respiratory health.
+As a result, over 300 million people are living with asthma worldwide.
+There’s more airborne pollen and mold to torment hay fever and allergy sufferers, too.
+Extreme weather as storms and flooding lead to water contamination and community displacement.

 Warmers, more acid oceans

-The earth’s oceans absorb between one-quarter and one-third of our fossil fuel emissions and are now 30 percent more acidic than they were in preindustrial times.
-This acidification poses a serious threat to underwater life, particularly creatures with calcified shells or skeletons like oysters, clams, and coral.
+The oceans absorb between one-quarter and one-third of our fossil fuel emissions.
+Now oceans are 30 percent more acidic than they were in preindustrial times.
+This acidification poses a serious threat to underwater life.
 It can have a devastating impact on shellfisheries, as well as the fish, birds, and mammals that depend on shellfish for sustenance.
-Rising ocean temperatures are also altering the range and population of underwater species and contributing to coral bleaching events capable of killing entire reefs—ecosystems that support more than 25 percent of all marine life.
+Rising ocean temperatures are also altering the range and population of underwater species.
+It contributes to coral bleaching events capable of killing entire reefs.
+Ecosystems that support more than 25 percent of all marine life.

-Climate change is increasing pressure on wildlife to adapt to changing habitats—and fast.
-Many species are seeking out cooler climates and higher altitudes, altering seasonal behaviors, and adjusting traditional migration patterns.
-These shifts can fundamentally transform entire ecosystems and the intricate webs of life that depend on them.
-As a result, according to a 2014 IPCC climate change report, many species now face “increased extinction risk due to climate change.”
-And one 2015 study showed that mammals, fish, birds, reptiles, and other vertebrate species are disappearing 114 times faster than they should be, a phenomenon that has been linked to climate change, pollution, and deforestation—all interconnected threats.
-On the flip side, milder winters and longer summers have enabled some species to thrive, including tree-killing insects that are endangering entire forests.
+Climate change is increasing pressure on wildlife to adapt fast to changing habitats.
+Many species are seeking out cooler climates and higher altitudes.
+It makes them alter seasonal behaviors and adjust traditional migration patterns.
+These shifts can transform entire ecosystems.
+According to a 2014 IPCC climate change report, many species now face “increased extinction risk due to climate change.”
+The study showed that mammals, fish, birds, reptiles, and other species are disappearing 114 times faster than they should be.
+This phenomenon was linked to climate change, pollution, and deforestation—all interconnected threats.

 What is global governance for sustainable development?